Should you use a metaphor, a simile, or an analogy in your writing?

 The presenter of an analogy will often demonstrate how two things are alike by pointing out shared characteristics, with the goal of showing that if two things are similar in some ways, they are similar in other ways as well.

-There are circumstances where either a simile or analogy is the more appropriate vehicle for getting your point across.
+There are circumstances where either a simile or an analogy is the more appropriate vehicle for getting your point across.

 Using “like” or “as” to make an open comparison will often diminish the vivid visual you’re trying to paint in the reader’s mind.

-From here we’ll examine specific ways to use metaphor in your blog posts.
+From here, we’ll examine specific ways to use metaphor in your blog posts.
 Headlines, openings, themes, calls to action and more can all benefit from the use of metaphor, as long as the metaphors don’t suck.
-We’ll look at ways to avoid that, too.